MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupsetthreadlogtoken.md

 <b>SetupSetThreadLogToken</b> establishes a log context for the thread from which the function was called.
-The log context is represented by a <a href="devinst.log_tokens">log token</a>, which can be retrieved by calling <a href="https://msdn.microsoft.com/a4d870d0-2a1a-4319-9e52-e5bf469c4cdf">SetupGetThreadLogToken</a>.
+The log context is represented by a <a href="https://msdn.microsoft.com/library/Ff548678(v=VS.85).aspx">log token</a>, which can be retrieved by calling <a href="https://msdn.microsoft.com/a4d870d0-2a1a-4319-9e52-e5bf469c4cdf">SetupGetThreadLogToken</a>.

-For more information about log tokens, see <a href="devinst.log_tokens">Log Tokens</a>.
+For more information about log tokens, see <a href="https://msdn.microsoft.com/library/Ff548678(v=VS.85).aspx">Log Tokens</a>.

-For more information about using log tokens, see <a href="devinst.setting_and_getting_a_log_token_for_a_thread">Setting and Getting a Log Token for a Thread</a>.
+For more information about using log tokens, see <a href="https://msdn.microsoft.com/library/Ff550779(v=VS.85).aspx">Setting and Getting a Log Token for a Thread</a>.